Bill Pulte: Political activities

-In July 2019, president Donald Trump praised Pulte for promising to give two cars to two veterans if Trump retweeted the post.
-Pulte told The Detroit News in 2019 that he had met Trump several times and that Trump was familiar with The Blight Authority.
-In 2024, he contributed heavily to Republican causes, including donating to the Republican National Committee and Trump's presidential campaign.
+In July 2019, President Donald Trump praised Pulte for promising to give two cars to two veterans if Trump retweeted the post.
+Pulte told The Detroit News in 2019 that he had met Trump several times and that Trump was familiar with the Blight Authority.
+Pulte and his wife contributed $500,000 to a pro-Trump PAC through an LLC he controlled in 2021.
+In 2024, Pulte contributed "heavily" to Republican causes, including donating to the Republican National Committee and Trump's presidential campaign.

+Assets

+Pulte estimated his net worth to be million in an interview with the Detroit Free Press in December 2021.
+He disclosed at least million in assets to the Office of Government Ethics in February 2025, including a million stake in Beast Industries, the conglomerate company for the YouTuber MrBeast, and holdings in GameStop and MARA Holdings, companies that became meme stocks.
+Pulte stated that he would recuse himself from matters involving companies he was financially involved with, as opposed to divesting his assets.

 Director of the Federal Housing Finance Agency (2025–present)

 Nomination and confirmation

+According to The Wall Street Journal, Pulte sought to become President-elect Donald Trump's nominee to serve as the secretary of housing and urban development; the position later went to Scott Turner.

-On January 16, 2025, president-elect Donald Trump named Pulte as his nominee for director of the Federal Housing Finance Agency.
+On January 16, 2025, one day after his inauguration, Trump named Pulte as his nominee for director of the Federal Housing Finance Agency (FHFA).

 Pulte appeared before the Senate Committee on Banking, Housing, and Urban Affairs on February 20, in which he advocated for lowering housing costs and constructing more homes.
-The committee voted to advance his nomination on March 6, in a 15–9 vote.
-On March 13, Pulte was confirmed by the Senate in a 56–43 vote.
-Every Republican senator and Democratic senators Elissa Slotkin, Angela Alsobrooks, and Ruben Gallego voted to confirm him; Senator Tammy Duckworth did not vote.
+The committee voted to advance his nomination in a 15–9 vote on March 6.
+Pulte was confirmed by the Senate in a 56–43 vote on March 13.
+Every Republican senator and Democratic senators Elissa Slotkin of Michigan, Angela Alsobrooks of Maryland, and Ruben Gallego of Arizona voted to confirm him; Illinois senator Tammy Duckworth did not vote.